-We can really focus and get a lot done in our productive workspaces, but we have to be careful about not holing up for days and isolating ourselves from the outside world.
 We all have different needs when it comes to being social.
 Some people, like me, love working on our own.
 Others like the buzz of being around others in a coffee shop or coworking space.
-Regardless of our preferences, remote workers need to be actively focused on getting enough social activity.
+Regardless of our preferences, remote workers need to be actively focused on getting enough social activity to meet our individual needs.

 Welcome to the Collaboration Superpowers podcast.
 My name is Lisette and I’m interviewing people and companies doing great things remotely.
 Hello, everybody, and welcome to episode number 137.
 We’re full on into spring now, and as much as I love spring, what also comes with spring is for me, allergy.
 So if you hear some sniffling along the way, that’s just me enjoying the spring.